MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### V1.15.4 (April 9, 2020)

-Deploy to production: Backend release.
-Fix to handle of Dropbox Team folders.
+Backend release to fix to address handling of of Dropbox Team folders.
 This is a work in progress to catch up with the latest about Team Folders, but it fixes urgent issues to unblock customers.

 #### User/Support Impact